posm/OpenMapKitWebsite/_includes/Creating-Your-Own-MBTiles-Basemap-File.md

 * `'http://c.tile.openstreetmap.fr/hot/{z}/{x}/{y}.png'` is the http endpoint for the tiles
 * `mbtiles://./dhaka.mbtiles` is the MBTiles file the scraped PNGs will be saved to

-## Pregenerated Offline MBTiles Basemaps
+## Pre-generated Offline MBTiles Basemaps

 Below is a list of links to previously generated MBTiles files to get you started.
 All you need to do to use them is to drag and drop them into the `openmapkit/mbitles` directory on your Android phone.